leth4/Colorlink/README.md

 You can freely move and rename objects with linked properties.
 The references to the properties are kept the same way that SerializeFields would keep them, and they are not easily lost.

-Note that properties in the custom editors will only work if created using SerializedProperty.
+Note that properties in the custom editors can only be linked if created using SerializedProperty.

 If you want to apply the same linkings to a component of the same type, right-click on the first component header and select `Copy Color Links`.
 For the next component, select `Paste Color Links`.